michael-y-chen/quote/jsTest/readme.md

 Launch test.js from node to test clockAngle.js and sumArray.js
+<br><br>

-clockAngle.js and sumArray.js contains functions to:
+clockAngle.js and sumArray.js contains functions to:<br>
-clockAngle - calculateSmallistAngle
+clockAngle - calculateSmallistAngle<br>
-sumArray - Recursively sum all the number elements in an array
+sumArray - Recursively sum all the number elements in an array<br>